Your phone rings late at night. The caller tells you he has a warrant for your daughter’s arrest over an unpaid debt he’s trying to collect.

 - How you should proceed if you don’t think you owe the money.

 What you do upon receipt of this notice affects what debt collectors can do going forward.
-The Federal Trade Commission explains:
+The FTC explains:

-If a debt collector takes any of the above illegal actions or fails to do what is required of them, tell them you know your rights and will file a complaint.
+If a debt collector takes any of the illegal actions listed above or fails to do what is required by law, report the abuse.

-The FTC advises that you report abuse to the commission as well as the U.S. Consumer Financial Protection Bureau and your state attorney general’s office.
+The FTC advises that you report it to the FTC as well as the U.S. Consumer Financial Protection Bureau and your state attorney general’s office.

 You can contact and file complaints with federal agencies online.
 To find out how to contact your state attorney general, visit the National Association of Attorneys General’s website.